Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Focusrite claims that the 3rd generation Scarlett interfaces are characterized by high gain values and low noise.
 Making mic preamps since 1985 (Rupert Neve founded the company until being sold to Phil Dudderidge in 1989), they have skin in the game regarding developing high-end gear.

 Focusrite claims the 3rd Generation mic pre is the best the Scarlett range has ever seen.

 Featuring six configurations of ins and outs with the best performing Scarlett mic preamps the range has ever heard, now with Air, high headroom instrument inputs, and high-performance converters, Scarlett is enabling millions of musicians, songwriters and producers to record, mix and playback audio in studio quality everywhere, all the time.Focusrite

-Your recordings will possess a professional clarity with its 24-bit/192kHz converters whilst Air mode (also present in the Clarett USB range, but works slightly differently) emulates the famous boost in the mid-high frequency range — adding unique high-end detail — which was a renowned characteristic of Focusrite’s original ISA mic preamp at the famous AIR Studios.
+Your recordings will shine with professional clarity with its 24-bit/192kHz converters.
+At the same time, Air mode (also present in the Clarett USB range but works slightly differently) emulates the famous boost in the mid-high frequency range — adding unique high-end detail, which was a renowned characteristic of Focusrite’s original ISA mic preamp at the famous AIR Studios.

-In my experience when trying this out, the ‘Air effect’ has a presence that is felt more than heard.
-Regardless, it is a very welcome addition that a lot of users will no doubt embrace in their recordings.
+In my experience, when trying this out, the ‘Air effect’ has a presence that is felt more than heard.
+Regardless, it is a welcome addition that many users will no doubt embrace in their recordings.

 Audio Improvements and Latency

-The 3rd gen Scarlett’s feature super-low latency, and let you monitor with native plug-in effects in real-time.
-If you wish to monitor your input direct with guaranteed low-latency you can simply flip the brand new ‘direct monitor’ circuit switch.
+The 3rd gen Scarlett’s feature super-low latency lets you monitor with native plug-in effects in real-time.
+If you wish to monitor your input directly with guaranteed low latency, you can flip the brand new ‘direct monitor’ circuit switch.

 USB latency is so low you won’t notice it: record and monitor everything in real time with many of your favorite plug-ins in place.Focusrite